 Thermal expansion describes how much the volume of the fluid changes with temperature.
-Thermal expansion of the fluid must be considered since the increase in fluid volume as the bath temperature increases may cause overflow.
-It may be dangerous to permit the fluid to overflow the tank.
+Thermal expansion of the fluid must be considered since the increase in fluid volume as the bath temperature increases may cause overflow into the fluid expansion reservoir (see Section 7.3.1, Fluid Expansion Reservoir, for how to use this).
 It may also cause loss of valuable bath fluid.
-Excessive thermal expansion may also be undesirable in applications where constant liquid level is important.
+Excessive thermal expansion may also be undesirable in applications where constant fluid level is important.